The children’s welfare in all areas is very important to us at St Matthew’s.

 Pastoral Support Mentor

-Mrs Atherton is our Pastoral Support Mentor.
-Mrs Atherton works with both the parents and children to support children with interventions designed to support children who may be suffering from a loss/ bereavement, self-esteem issues, anger management, anxieties relating to a change in the home/ school situation, and lack of confidence to name a few.
-Mrs Atherton also works closely with our Safeguarding Team to support those children who may need additional support as requested by Social Services.
+Mrs Stolton is our Pastoral Support Mentor.
+Mrs Stolton works with both the parents and children to support children with interventions designed to support children who may be suffering from a loss/ bereavement, self-esteem issues, anger management, anxieties relating to a change in the home/ school situation, and lack of confidence to name a few.
+Mrs Stolton also works closely with our Safeguarding Team to support those children who may need additional support as requested by Social Services.

 Play Therapy and School Counsellor